- RCPCH response to COVID-19 - modified assessments table

 |

-You can start you own MSF in your ePortfolio at any point in the training year.
-It will remain an open assessment until you close it after receiving at least seven responses.
+You can start your own MSF in your ePortfolio at any point in the training year.
+It remains an open assessment until you close it after receiving at least seven responses.
 You cannot receive more than 20 replies.

 If there are any comments that are untoward, inappropriate, offensive, or malicious, for example comments about protected characteristics in the Equality Act, the RCPCH reserves the right to override a respondent's expectation of anonymity to address these concerns by informing the educational supervisor and training programme director of individual comments.

-We, the RCPCH, do not, as a rule, remove written feedback submitted to your MSF on your RCPCH ePortfolio.
-We would encourage you to discuss your feedback with your educational supervisor.
+We at RCPCH do not, as a rule, remove written feedback submitted to your MSF on your RCPCH ePortfolio.
+We encourage you to discuss your feedback with your educational supervisor.
 You should reflect on the feedback with your educational supervisor and it might be appropriate for your supervisor to discuss with other members of the local team.

 We encourage all MSF respondents to have discussed any concerns with you before submitting feedback, however, we recognise this is not always done in practice.
 The data submitted as part of your MSF are not subject to data regulation requests and we are not required to attribute comments in your MSF to individual respondents.